-You can edit the individual cookie groups, determine their position in the cookie box and activate or deactivate them.
+Among other things, you can edit the individual cookie groups, determine their position in the cookie Box and activate or deactivate them.
 Of course, you can also add new groups at any time.

 As already mentioned under the menu item "Cookie groups", the cookies you use can be clearly divided into groups.
 Users then have the option of fully accepting cookies from a particular group later on as they are also displayed in the cookie box.